Gaussian elimination: Finding the inverse of a matrix

 One can think of each row operation as the left product by an elementary matrix.
-Denoting by B the product of these elementary matrices, we showed, on the left, that BA = I, and therefore, B = A^{−1}.
-On the right, we kept a record of BI = B, which we know is the inverse desired.
+On the right, we see on the right that the product of these elementary matrices is B (since B = BI).
+Meanwhile, on the left, we see that the effect of left multiplying the product of these matrices into A yields the identity matrix.
+In other words, BA = I. Therefore B = A^{−1}, the inverse desired.
 This procedure for finding the inverse works for square matrices of any size.